 Student Academic Services (SASC) is located in Fleming Law 141.
 Services include academic skills development, time management, and the identification of specific academic problems.
 Eligibility for services is determined by academic need in combination with contributing factors such as financial need and academic background.
-For more information, please call (303) 492-1416.
+For more information, please call 303-492-1416.

-Counseling and Psychological Services: A Community Action Center assists with a wide range of personal, psychological, and behavioral counseling.
+Counseling and Psychiatric Services: A Community Action Center assists with a wide range of personal, psychological, and behavioral counseling.
 For more information please contact one of their two locations: CAPS at C4C (303-492-6766, C4C S440) or CAPS at Wardenburg (303-492-5654, Wardenburg, 1st floor).

 Career Services helps students discover who they are, what they want to do, and how to get there.
 They are the bridge between academics and the world of work.Career Services offers free services for all CU-Boulder degree-seeking students, and alumni up to one year after graduation.
 There is a career counselor dedicated to working with engineering students who works in the Engineering Center two days per week, but any career counselor can assist you with your needs.
-To schedule an appointment with a career counselor, call (303) 492-6541.
+To schedule an appointment with a career counselor, call 303-492-6541.

 Disability Services Office assists students with disabilities in taking part in the academic, social, and cultural life of the University.
 Services are provided to students with documented disabilities and physical disabilities.
-For more information, go to C4C, Room N200 or call (303) 492-8671.
+For more information, go to C4C, Room N200 or call 303-492-8671.
 Students must make an appointment for a screening interview to determine eligibility for assistance.